IBM/secure-and-personalize-your-app-using-appid/WIKI.md

 # Summary

-Authentication and Personalization are two important aspects of any application.
-This code pattern demonstrates how social login support and personalization can be added to any application using App ID.
+In any application, authentication and personalization are important aspects.
+This code pattern demonstrates how authentication using social login and user personalization can be added to any application using App ID.

 # Technologies